Legandjl/shopping-cart/README.md

-# simple shopping website created with react and react router
+# Shopping storefront website created with react and react router

-currently not optimised for mobile, and depending on your resolution things may not appear quite right I used an m1 macbook air 13 inch, have tested it on a 1080p 13 inch screen too
+Users can add items to their cart.

+Users can remove items from their cart.

+Users will be presented with a total upon clicking the cart icon.

+Users can click the checkout button and be presented with a thank you screen.

+Users can browse items from the store tab, or by navigating from a store item page in the style of an image gallery.